-In contrast, if failures are not detected until all upstream nodes have attempted recovery, a node must wait only for suppression, the time for which depends only on the propagation delays on the nodes' links.
-Such a scheme can be realized by requiring a node to mask or hold failures until deciding that it cannot recover.
-As this masking serializes the parallelizable component of the delays at each node, however, global recovery times are longer.
+In contrast, if failures are not detected until all upstream switches have attempted recovery, a switch must wait only for suppression, the time for which depends only on the propagation delays on the switches' links.
+Such a scheme can be realized by requiring a switch to mask failures until deciding that it cannot recover.
+Our implementation makes use of a recovery (R) marker for this purpose (again either in-band or sub-carrier multiplexed).
+As this masking serializes the parallelizable component of the delays at each switch, however, global recovery times are longer.
+The recovery marker is also used when recovery has been effected.